Let's start with a koan today, students: If a bike falls in the forest and no one is there to see it, did it really fall?

 Zen tip number one for dyed-in-the-wool-jersey roadies just building basic dirt skills: Hit the trails early.
-Mountain bikers are slackers, and will never show up before 10 a.m.
+Mountain bikers are slackers, and will never show up at the trailhead before 11 a.m.
+As the old koan goes, "If a biker falls in the forest and no one is there to see it, did he really fall?"

 - The old chestnut, "Look where you want to go," could not be more true.
-The sharper the turn, the more you need to point your head through the apex (my shoulders and hips tend to follow -- that's a lot of why).
-Like most of Zen, and most of dirt-riding, it's counter-intuitive, but works like a stinkin' charm.
+The sharper the turn, the more you need to point your nose through the apex (your shoulders and hips tend to follow).
+Scary at first, but works like a stinkin' charm.

-- Momentum will cover a multitude of sins in line-picking (though a better line will always win in the end).
-If you don't got the mo' when you need it, you'll have to manufacture it, with a sudden surge.
+- Momentum will cover a multitude of sins (though a better line will always win in the end).
+If you don't got the mo' when you meet an obstacle or ramp, you'll have to manufacture it with a sudden surge.
 This will make you strong -- eventually.
-Better yet, if you really want to stay upright, is to just go a little faster generally.
-Counter-intuitive, right?
+Better yet, just go a little faster generally.
+Again, scary, but right.

 - Braking is not helpful for anything except a full stop, or scrubbing speed before a sharp turn.
-You can't do just about anything else well or safely while you're braking.
-If you're scared, don't brake -- look more closely where you're going.
-And let up on those handlebars!
+You can't do almost anything else well or safely while you're braking.
+If you're scared, the last thing you should (and always will want to) do is grab a handful of brakes.
+Go back to look more closely where you're going.
+Keep your grip as loose as possible (all the more necessary with a fully-rigid road bike).

-- Finally, don't leave yourself in too low a gear; you might not be able to power through that next scary patch.
-Again, not logical; I mean, if you're in trouble, you want to be able to turn the pedals quickly, right?
-Wrong; you'll spin and spin and go three miles per hour, and the lack of momentum will land you in the dirt (at best).
+- Finally, don't shoot low on your gear choice; you might not be able to power through that next scary patch.
+Again, not logical; I mean, if you see obstacles, you want to be able to have torque, right?
+Wrong; you'll spin like a pinwheel and land on your side in the dirt (at best).
+See "Momentum," above.

 * * *

-Like a new disciple, I'm zealous, proud, and full of knowledge today.
-But that wise old master, the Mountain, just sits placidly and smiles, knowing that tomorrow, bike and body are bound to part in a fascinating new way.
+Like any new zealot, I'm feeling all wise and accomplished today.
+Yeah, well.
+That wise old Zen master, the Mountain, just smiles.
+Tomorrow, bike and body are bound to part again, in a fascinating new way.
 And that, too, will be learning, will it not, Daniel-san?

 3 comments: